xmonader/info_foundation/docs/contributors/tftech/Lucien_Lecarme.md

 ### Lucien Lecarme

-Mail: Llecarme@threefoldtoken.com
+Mail: lecarmel@threefoldtoken.com
 Telegram:&lucienlecarme
 Website: www.ibizapowerspot.com
 Phone : +31650415098

 ### Why do I exist in ThreeFold
--	To safeguard values and evangelize them in words, songs and energy
+-	To safeguard values and evangelize them in words and energy, express them in inspiration & anything related to TF
--	Blogging to sketch the changes in the macro crypto climate and help raise awareness and value for utility tokens in general and ThreeFold token specific.
--	Guard consistency in communications
--	Fundraising
+- tolen sales
+Co-organization of events, inspire people to join our movement, token sale via wallet, motivate others to tell our story more confident.
--	Community building
+- community building
+co-owner ship of Ambassador programs, member of Ambassador core group, stewart for Ambassador Community Building working group
+- Solidaridad cooperation (owner)
+Solidaridad is a partner that has strong potential to propel and scale TF objectives, farming, tokenization of (farming) communities & commodities
+- strategy & marketing
+Blogging, strategy co-making, website development, communications,  storyteller for the new story of humanity in which fits the ThreeFold story

-### My Priorities (jan - march)
+### My Priorities (july - aug)

 ### ASAP
--	Finish video production
+-	finish ThreeFold for dummies
+-   token sales friend 2 friend via wallet
+- set up and prepare Solidaridad - TF pressure cooker 19-22 august
--	Attend Blockchain Events
+-
--	Set up Realtime fundraising emerging countries, first project Kenia.
-Goal is to deploy 1.000 nodes through fundraising and private farming incentives.
-THIS IS TO EMBODY OUR VALUES, to start a community in Africa and manifest an example doing good project for press & marketing purposes.
--	Fine tune Manifest and using it, communicate it (Can be in parts published on website)

 ### Next weeks

-- marketing plan proposal, SWOT analyses
+- Organize token sales events in my house on Ibiza
 - blogging
 - set up www.utility-token.com  website
-- Visit Kenia for fundraising
-- Community growing work
-- Fundraising general
+- further Strategy making

 ### Next Months
+- events Ibiza organization
+-